serializingme/website-content/content/post/2018-10-24-frontdoor-to-the-technicolor-7210.md

 {{< youtube class="embed-responsive embed-responsive-16by9 mb-3" id="zPmzcbA--A8" >}}

-{{< alert class="info" >}}This blog post was originally written in June 23<sup>rd</sup>, 2018.
+{{< alert >}}This blog post was originally written in June 23<sup>rd</sup>, 2018.
 The vulnerability disclosed in this blog post, as far as I know is yet to be fixed.
 I haven't requested a CVE, neither am I aware if Technicolor did so.
 Disclosure timeline can be found at the end of the blog post.{{< /alert >}}

 ### Control Mechanism